ahmadalwareh/Python_Interview_Questions/questions/General/README.md

 In a `requirements` file for Python packages, the tilde symbol `(~)` is used to specify a version constraint.
 For example, if a package `foo` requires version `bar` equal to or greater than `1.2.3` but less than `1.3.0`, the constraint could be specified as `foo~=1.2.3`.

-This syntax is used to specify a minimum version of the package, as well as allowing for updates that might be made to the package that are compatible with the project's requirements.
-It allows for patch-level updates (e.g. `1.2.3` to `1.2.4`) but not for updates that might introduce backwards-incompatible changes (e.g. `1.2.3` to `1.3.0`).
+This syntax is used to specify a minimum version of the package, as well as allow for updates that might be made to the package that is compatible with the project's requirements.
+It allows for patch-level updates (e.g. `1.2.3` to `1.2.4`) but not for updates that might introduce backward-incompatible changes (e.g. `1.2.3` to `1.3.0`).

 For example, a `requirements` file might contain the following line: